issp-center-dev/dsqss/doc/en/dla/users-manual/input_simple.rst

 ``kpoints``
 +++++++++++++
-A table specifying information of wavevectors.
+A table denoting information of wavevectors.
 This table is used in ``dla_pre`` and ``dla_wvgen``.

 Keys in the ``kpoints`` table are following: